joseeden/All-Things-Docker-and-Kubernetes/README.md

 ### Pushing/Pulling an Image to/from a Container Registry

 An example of a container registry is Dockerhub.
-Start with logging-in to Dockerhub in your terminal.
+Once you've [set up a Dockerhub account.](https://hub.docker.com/signup), you can now login through the terminal.

 ```bash
 $ docker login